thor0215/hassio-xfinity-usage/README.md

 ## MQTT Setup

 Enable MQTT and enter the MQTT Broker information and login if necessary.
-Note if you are using the Moquitto MQTT addon, the startup logs will show the necessary MQTT broker info like this
+Note if you are using the Moquitto MQTT addon, the addon will attempt to use the settings provided by the Moquitto MQTT addon.
+The Addon startup logs will show the necessary MQTT broker info like below.
+There is also a option now to publish the raw Xfinity usage data to the MQTT topic 'xfinity'

 ```text
 ---